brandoninvergo/pacnanny/README.md

 * Reprint all warnings again together after the update is completed.
 * List new `.pacnew` and `.pacsave` files.

-Basically, just run `pacnanny` instead of `pacman -Syu`.
-Use plain old `pacman` for everything else (installing/removing packages, etc.).
+Simply use the `pacnanny` command in place of `pacman`.
+So, to do a system update, you would do `pacnanny -Syu`.

 ## Justification